Ted-V/portfolio/resources/Ubuntu VM Guide/ubuntu_vm_installation_guide.md

 This guide explains how to use Oracle's VirtualBox software to install Ubuntu on a virtual machine.
 You can use this guide to install other Linux distributions, however, system requirements may vary.

 This guide features:
-- Windows as the host operating system
+- Windows as the host operating system.
-- VirtualBox version 7.0.8
+- VirtualBox version 7.0.8.
-- Ubuntu version 22.04.2 LTS
+- Ubuntu version 22.04.2 LTS.

 # Prerequisites
 Recommended minimum system requirements:
-- 2 GHz dual-core processor
+- 2 GHz dual-core processor.
-- 4 GB RAM
+- 4 GB RAM.
-- 30 GB of free hard drive space
+- 30 GB of free hard drive space.

 # Instructions